About Dennis Meredith

 In 2007, he was elected as a AAAS Fellow "for exemplary leadership in university communications, and for important contributions to the theory and practice of research communication."
 In 2012 he was named the year's Honorary Member of Sigma Xi, The Scientific Research Honor Society.

 He currently writes fiction and non-fiction books and news releases.
 He is author of Explaining Research: How to Reach Key Audiences to Advance Your Work, Second Edition (Oxford, 2021).
 His latest nonfiction book is The Climate Pandemic: How Climate Disruption Threatens Human Survival.
-His forthcoming book is Earthbound: Why Humans Will Never Conquer Space.
+His forthcoming nonfiction book is Earthbound: The Obstacles to Human Space Exploration and the Promise of a Virtual Cosmos.

 He is an award-winning author of science thrillers.
-His novels include The Rainbow Virus (Glyphus, 2016), Wormholes: A Novel (Glyphus, 2013), Solomon's Freedom (Glyphus, 2014), The Cerulean's Secret (Glyphus, 2015), The Happy Chip (Glyphus, 2017), The Neuromorphs (Glyphus, 2018), and Mythicals (Glyphus, 2018).
-His forthcoming novels are The Czar Bomb and Attack of the Food Zombies.
+His novels include The Rainbow Virus (Glyphus, 2016), Wormholes: A Novel (Glyphus, 2013), Solomon's Freedom (Glyphus, 2014), The Cerulean's Secret (Glyphus, 2015), The Happy Chip (Glyphus, 2017), The Neuromorphs (Glyphus, 2018), Mythicals (Glyphus, 2018), and Attack of the Food Zombies.
+His forthcoming novels are Angelians and The Czar Bomb.
 His novels seek to extrapolate real-world science into compelling stories that speculate on their ultimate implications.